 On January 30, 1969, at lunch time, The Beatles appeared on the rooftop of their record label’s headquarters, unannounced, and started performing.
 Londoners looked on with excitement and bafflement as the world’s biggest band, which hadn’t played live in two and a half years, tried out new material for 42 minutes.
-Here are ten facts you might not know about this strange moment in pop culture.
+Here are 10 things you might not have known about this strange moment in pop culture.

 When The Beatles reconvened in January of 1969, the band was frayed and dysfunctional, according to The Beatles: Ten Years That Shook the World, Mojo magazine’s book-length chronicle of the group.
 Paul McCartney assumed leadership of the band and envisioned the follow-up to the White Album, tentatively titled "Get Back," as a return to basics.
 The band would write songs and bang them out as a four-piece ensemble, forsaking all the overdubs and lavish production of their past few albums.

 George Harrison came to resent McCartney's control, and recordings were often interrupted as the two bickered over Harrison’s guitar work.
 Ringo Starr was anxious for the project to end so as to not conflict with the filming of The Magic Christian, a comedy in which he was slated to star alongside Peter Sellers.
 John Lennon was prone to long silences, allowing the ever-present Yoko Ono to speak for him.
 Harrison and Lennon reportedly came to blows over the Yoko issue, a report the former denied to the press.
 Harrison called the time “the winter of discontent” and Lennon dubbed the Get Back effort “the most miserable sessions on earth.”
 The recordings were scrapped in favor of Abbey Road and then retooled as Let It Be, The Beatles’ final record.

 2. IT WAS STAGED FOR A TV PROJECT.